|Assessment Type||Assessment length / details||Proportion|

 For the presentation and oral examination (students registered on PHM5760) students are required to give a presentation of their Year 4 project to a small panel of assessors and then respond orally to detailed questions on the field of study.

-This module will be delivered as a series of weekly seminars of 1 hour each.
-There is also a 5-day residential course.
+This module will be delivered as a series of seminars of 1 hour each.
+The course normally held at Gregynog is a 5-day residential course.

 |Skills Type||Skills details|